deluge-torrent/deluge/docs/source/intro/01-install.md

 ## <i class="fa fa-windows"></i> Windows

-Unfortuately due to move to GTK3 and Python 3 there is no installer package currently available for Windows.
+Unfortunately due to move to GTK3 and Python 3 there is no installer package currently available for Windows.

 Intrepid users can install Deluge from seperate packages as detailed in [issue #3201].